 We also run a number of conscious craft workshops to help busy the hands and quiet the mind through artistic practice.
 These take place around East London, in likeminded spaces.
 Head & Hands hosts a number of different artists and teachers, making space for them to share skills and wisdom.

 In addition, Amanda of head & hands is also qualified in Indian head massage, helping others realise the importance of self care, being still and surrendering to the senses.
 Amanda offers head massage treatments in homes, workplaces and at events.

-Sometimes we run corporate wellbeing workshops too, get in touch at firstname.lastname@example.org
+Sometimes we run corporate wellbeing workshops too, take a look here and get in touch at email@example.com

 Hello, I'm Amanda.